smartSenseSolutions/Gaia-X-Compliance-Service/README.md

 $ cd gx-compliance
 ```

-Don't forget to setup your `.env` file in the project's root directory.
+Don't forget to set up your `.env` file in the project's root directory.
 An example file can also be found in the root directory (`example.env`).
 Copy this file and adjust the values.

 ```bash
 $ cp example.env .env
 ```

-- **x509** - your compliance service certificate
+- **publicKey** - your compliance service certificate
-- **x509privateKey** - your compliance service private key (needed to sign verified Self Descriptions)
+- **privateKey** - your compliance service private key (needed to sign verified Self Descriptions)
 - **REGISTRY_URL** - link to your hosted registry or any other trusted registry.
 E.g. `https://registry.gaia-x.eu`
 - **BASE_URL** - the url of the location for the compliance service.
 This is used to generate the did:web of the complaince service instance.
 E.g. `http://localhost:3000`
+- **APP_PATH** - the path the compliance service is available on. .
+E.g. `/demo`.
+Note that you have to modify the `BASE_URL` yourself to match with `APP_PATH`

 ---
 **NOTE**